Anvar0v/gRPC-Demo/README.md

 # gRPC-Project
-Sample gRPC project that is written in C#.
+gRPC project that is written in C#.